iifl-logo

 • In-house product development and designing strength.

 The Company has received certifications of Integrated Management System comprising of ISO 9001:2015 (QMS), ISO 14001: 2015 (EMS) and ISO 45001:2018(OHSMS) indicating the robust systems and processes being followed by the Company.
-Alok is also compliant with the health, safety, and environment norms and has obtained various eco certifications for its products, as required in export markets.
+Alok is also compliant with the health, safety, and environmental norms and has obtained various eco certifications for its products, as required in export markets.
 Details of these certifications are covered under the section "Quality, Safety, Health and Environment".

 Quality, Safety, Health and Environment